heartcombo/simple_form/README.md

 end
 ```

-this will wrap the hint and error components with one tag `div` using the class `'separator'`.
+this will wrap the hint and error components within a `div` tag using the class `'separator'`.

-If you want to customize the custon _Form components_ on demand you can give it a name like this:
+If you want to customize the custom _Form components_ on demand you can give it a name like this:

 ```ruby
 config.wrappers do |b|